themesberg/flowbite-svelte/src/routes/docs/components/timeline.md

 ---
 layout: componentLayout
 title: Svelte Timeline - Flowbite
-breadcrumb_title: Timeline
+breadcrumb_title: Svelte Timeline
+component_title: Timeline
 dir: Components
 description: Get started with the responsive timeline component to show data in a chronological order with support for multiple styles, sizes, and variants
 ---

 <script lang="ts">
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { Button, P, A } from '$lib' import { props as items1 }  from '../../props/Timeline.json'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { Button, P, A } from '$lib' import { props as items1 }  from '../../props/Timeline.json'
   import { props as items2 }  from '../../props/TimelineItem.json'